hassan-kamran/racing_bet_predictions/README.md

 # racing_bet_predictions

-Pridicit Winner of a race from historic race data.
+Predicting the winning horse for a race from historic race data.